-The Company's strategy and key areas of focus in relation to the management of the stakeholder relationships during the reporting period will be set out in the Sustainability Report.
-The Sustainability Report will be published on the SGXNET and the corporate website of the Company no later than 28 February 2021.
+The Company's strategy and key areas of focus in relation to the management of stakeholder relationships can be found in the Sustainability Report section of the corporate website of the Company.
+FY2021 Sustainability Report will be published on SGXNET and the corporate website of the Company no later than 28 February 2022.

-The Company maintains a current corporate website at http://www.casaholdings.com.sg.
+The Company maintains a current corporate website at https://casa.sg.